eXascaleInfolab/bench-vldb20/README.md

 - To add a new dataset to the benchmark:
   - import the file to `TestingFramework/bin/Debug/data/{name}/{name}_normal.txt` (`name` is the name of your data).
   - Requirements: rows>= 1'000, columns>= 10, column separator: empty space, row separator: newline

-## Algorithm customization

-- Our benchmark allows to add your own algorithm (C++ with Armadillo) to the benchmark.
-- To add a new algorithm, please follow the steps described [here](https://github.com/eXascaleInfolab/bench-vldb20/tree/master/Algorithms).

 ___

 ## Contact